Separating, Filtering, Clarifying, Precipitating and Still Machine Setters, Operators and Tenders

 High School Diploma

-1 common question that we always get is what major or degree do I need to become A Separating Machine Operator or what courses do I need to take.
+One of the most common questions that we always get is what major or degree do I need to become Separating Machine Operators or what courses do I need to take.

-We did a survey to ask other Separating Machine Operators what did they major in college or university and here are the most popular majors that came up.
+We also asked Separating Machine Operators what did they major in college or university and here are the top 5 most popular majors that came up.

 The majority of Separating, Filtering, Clarifying, Precipitating and Still Machine Setters, Operators and Tenders typically enter the occupation with a High School Diploma.
 There isn’t any specific educational requirement for this career.